Quick overview

 How franchising works in the Czech Republic

-The Czech Republic has no specific legislation for franchising and therefore there is no official franchise agreement.
-Therefore, different legal provisions apply to franchise agreements depending on what the agreement contains.
+The Czech Republic does not have a specific legal framework for franchising and therefore there is no official franchise agreement.
+Different legal provisions apply to franchise agreements depending on what the agreement contains.
 Usually, these include provisions on a purchase agreement, a mandate agreement and a licence agreement.
 Different parts of the Civil Code also apply, specifically, for example, liability for damages, contractual penalties and confidentiality of confidential information.

 Tip: Want to enter into a non-disclosure agreement?
 Let one of our lawyers help you by drafting or reviewing your existing agreement.
 If you are on the other side and someone wants you to sign a confidentiality agreement, then we will protect you from unnaturally high penalties.